A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 Benefits of Obtaining Certification

-No doubt, obtaining certification can significantly enhance your career as a wedding planner, with one study showing that certified planners earn 10% more on average than their non-certified counterparts.
+No doubt, obtaining certification can significantly enhance your career as a wedding planner, with one study showing that certified planners earn, on average, 10% more than their non-certified counterparts.

 Clients are more likely to trust and hire someone who has invested time and effort into becoming certified, as this demonstrates a commitment to their craft and staying current with industry trends.